mjang/ansible/docs/docsite/rst/installation_guide/index.rst

 Installation Guide
 ******************

-Welcome to the Ansible Installation Guide!
+Welcome to the `ansible-core` Installation Guide!

 .. toctree::